 So do it!
 I'll wait.
 Just click through below when you're done...

 |Disclaimer: No actual technical difficulties are ensuing...I|

 just like this as a "Wait a Minute" picture.)

 4. Kind Hearts and Coronets

 The second step of the exercise is simple.
 Glance over the list and look for patterns.
 Are the movies all from the same genre?
 Do they have a similar storyline?
 Are they from a common era?

-All of mine were comedies, all of mine involved a totally awkward weirdo as the protagonist and three of them would probably be considered too embarrassing to appear on any kind of movie list by my fellow film class snobs.
+All mine were comedies, all mine involved a totally awkward weirdo as the protagonist, and three of them would probably be considered too embarrassing to appear on any kind of movie list by my fellow film class snobs.

 If someone told me to write my Top Five Favorite Comedies, my prestige list would go, in no particular order...

 So, what does it all mean?

 Simple.
 I'm either feeling like a fish-out-of-water at the moment.
 Maybe I'm interested in writing a fish-out-of-water story.
 Maybe I need to watch more comedies.